R1EHB/R-MD-LaTeX/CompilerChecks/TeX-compiler-check.md

 Follow these instructions to check that your computer has everything you need to compile LaTeX, Markdown, Rnw and Rmd files on your own.

+## R-Markdown test

+This simple test will check that an R Markdown file will compile.
+It will also check for your TeX distribution (MikTeX if Windows OS, MacTeX if Mac OS X, TeX Live if Linux/UNIX) if you choose PDF as the output format.

+1. Start up RStudio.
+1. Go to File > New File > `R Markdown`.
+1. Optional: To check for MikTeX too, choose `PDF` as the output format.
+1. Click OK.
+1. Click "Knit" and wait.
+A document should appear within a minute or two.

 ## R-LaTeX test

 This test will check for both the proper installation of both your TeX distribution (MikTeX if Windows OS, MacTeX if Mac OS X, TeX Live if Linux/UNIX) and the `knitr` R package.
-If you are comfortable using RStudio, follow the RStudio instructions.
+If you are comfortable using RStudio, follow the RStudio instructions below.
+If you are familiar with the R command line, you can create a plaintext file with the same script as below, save it with the extension `.Rnw`, and then use `knit()` from R to compile to PDF.

 1. Make sure you have already installed the package `knitr` in R.
 1. Start up RStudio.